Welcome to one of the top thee museums of its kind in the world, and the largest in Japan!

 Ascending again, the lighting changes from the dark feel of a planetarium to the bright lights of a university.
 Here, the “Dino Lab” provides a hands-on experience for those curious to touch real fossils.
 Visitors can freely peek into the “Fossil Preparation Lab” to watch technicians and laboratory workers treat and clean recently excavated fossils in real time.
 A rest area is available in the “Dino Gallery,” an art gallery dedicated to exactly what you would expect.
 Nearby, computer terminals are available for further education.

 Finally, the museum’s upper floors include a colorful gift shop and cafe-style restaurant, styled “DINO” in all caps.
 The library, with a selection of colorful books is free for all visitors.
 The museum itself is surrounded by several outdoor park areas to the northwest and east, perfect for letting youngsters release some energy.

 A special exhibition may also be available for an additional cost.
 The special entry fee and availability of English for these vary.

 Excavation Activities at the Dinosaur Quarry

-From the end of April to the beginning of November, visitors can participate in fossil excavation at the nearby “Dinosaur Quarry.”
+From the end of April to the beginning of November, visitors can participate in fossil excavation at the nearby field station, a veritable “Dinosaur Quarry.”
 There have been more dinosaurs found in this spot than anywhere else in Japan!
 Many of the excavators and staff speak English as well.

 Excavation activities are separate from the museum and require online reservations at least two days in advance.
 On the day of the reservation, visitors meet outside the museum.
 From here, a bus will ferry them 20 minutes to the field station.
 Gloves are required, but extra are sold at the field station for those who need.

 Fukui Prefectural Dinosaur Museum